mathjax/MathJax-docs/web/loading.rst

    for obtaining the MathJax.
 This is no longer the case for version 4.

-The example above takes advantage of the feature of ``jsdeliver`` that allows you to get the latest version using the ``mathjax@4`` notation.
+The example above takes advantage of the feature of ``jsdelivr`` that allows you to get the latest version using the ``mathjax@4`` notation.
 To obtain a specific version, you would use a tag like